DanielKilgallon/magic-card-price-grapher/readme.md

 #  magic-card-price-grapher

-A script I made to aggregate .csv files stored in S3 into one .csv file and upload it back to S3.
-The steps are:
+A script I made to aggregate .csv files stored in S3 into one .csv file.
-* Sync local folder with S3 bucket
-* Read and collect data from each file into Map
-* Write aggregated data to a .csv file
-* Upload single output file to S3 bucket

 ## Installing and Running